Omiran-Organization/Omiran-App/backend/README.md

 # Nginx server
 The nginx server currently connects to the Go server on `localhost:8080/streamauth`.
 This should probably be replaced with some CLI argument or config file in the future.
-The stream itself runs on `localhost:8008` as to not collide with the Go server.
+The stream itself runs on `localhost:8008` as to not collide with the Go server on `localhost:8080`.

 ```
 docker build --tag streamserver .